 A deeper way of listening

-The wordplay between “here” and “hear” hints at the fact that listening to our hearts are important to me.
-And I chose the word “here” specifically because of the connection to mindfulness and becoming present.
+The wordplay between “here” and “hear” hints at the fact that listening to our hearts are important.
+And I chose the word “here” (instead of “hear”) specifically because of the connection to mindfulness and becoming present.

 I believe that we cannot hear our hearts without being here, being present.